-1) Having a cumulative GPA of less than 3.00 for more than one semester.
+- 1. Having a cumulative GPA of less than 3.00 for more than one semester.
 Fellowships require a cumulative GPA of 3.60.
 Students have one semester to raise their GPA, if the GPA remains below 3.60, the fellowship is terminated.
-The fellowship may be reinstated if the GPA is raised above 3.60 within the fellowship period - the first 3-4 years in the program.

-2) Obtaining less than a B- grade in any program required course after taking the course for the second time.

-3) Failing the Qualifying Exam Paper twice.

-4) Not enrolling or staying enrolled in dissertation or internship classes.
-Students need to take dissertation every long semester.
+The fellowship may be reinstated if the GPA is raised above 3.60 within the fellowship period - the first 3-4 years in the program. - 2.
+Obtaining less than a B- grade in any program required course after taking the course for the second time. - 3.
+Failing the Qualifying Exam Paper twice. - 4.
+Not enrolling or staying enrolled in thesis, dissertation or internship classes.
+Students need to take thesis and dissertation every long semester. - 5.
+Failing the thesis. - 6.
+Failing the dissertation.

-5) Engaging in unethical, unprofessional, threatening, criminal behavior (plagiarism, cheating, violation of APA ethical guidelines, or the University policies or governmental law, including harassment) or consistent inability or unwillingness to carry out academic or practicum responsibilities.
-These activities include, but are not limited to, refusing to work with a particular group of clients; missing classes, departmental activities or client appointments; failing to complete clinical paperwork or class assignments; failing to attend mandatory meetings; or failing to complete mandatory requirements.

-6) Experiencing problems that affect the student's functioning in the program, including performance or behaviors that demonstrate poor interpersonal skills and an inability to effectively communicate with others or form an appropriate therapeutic relationship with clients; lack of insight into negative consequences of own behavior; frequent blame of others or external factors for failures or difficulties; and inability to tolerate different points of view, constructive feedback or supervision.

-7) Failing to make timely and satisfactory progress on program requirements (including clinical work, clinical competencies, thesis and dissertation research, Qualifying Exam Paper, professional development, internship, etc.), responsibilities, and activities.

-8) Demonstrating conduct that is a violation of the University Student Conduct Code (such a violation can result in a referral to the office for Student Conduct and Community Standards for campus disciplinary action, including possible dismissal from the University as well as possible action by the Doctoral Training Committee).
-Conduct violations by a student off-campus in university related activities (e.g., external practicum, internship, etc.) will be handled the same as if the violation occurred on-campus.

-9) Failing to respond to a remediation plan or failure to make adequate progress while under remediation.
+- 7. Engaging in unethical, unprofessional, threatening, criminal behavior (plagiarism, cheating, violation of APA ethical guidelines, or the University policies or governmental law, including harassment) or consistent inability or unwillingness to carry out academic or practicum responsibilities.
+These activities include, but are not limited to, refusing to work with a particular group of clients; missing classes, departmental activities or client appointments; failing to complete clinical paperwork or class assignments; failing to attend mandatory meetings; or failing to complete mandatory requirements. - 8.
+Experiencing problems that affect the student's functioning in the program, including performance or behaviors that demonstrate poor interpersonal skills and an inability to effectively communicate with others or form an appropriate therapeutic relationship with clients; lack of insight into negative consequences of own behavior; frequent blame of others or external factors for failures or difficulties; and inability to tolerate different points of view, constructive feedback or supervision. - 9.
+Failing to make timely and satisfactory progress on program requirements (including clinical work, clinical competencies, thesis and dissertation research, Qualifying Exam Paper, professional development, internship, etc.), responsibilities, and activities. - 10.
+Demonstrating conduct that is a violation of the University Student Conduct Code (such a violation can result in a referral to the office for Student Conduct and Community Standards for campus disciplinary action, including possible dismissal from the University as well as possible action by the Doctoral Training Committee).
+Conduct violations by a student off-campus in university related activities (e.g., external practicum, internship, etc.) will be handled the same as if the violation occurred on-campus. - 11.
+Failing to respond to a remediation plan or failure to make adequate progress while under remediation.